TIGRLab/documentation/docs/resources/Pipeline-QC-guide.md

 ![](../_images/pipeline_qc_guide/image23.png)

+_This image should only have the brain.
+If the skull is shown then the skull hasn't been properly masked out_

 **Conditions to mark as fail:**

 This rating does not constitute a **Fail**.
 Only rate has fail if the red/blue outline extends into the skull